axis87677-lgtm/External-Base-Case-Necessity-Recursive-Universe-Proven-by-Recursion-Theory-and-Godel/README.md

 were refined with AI language assistance.
 The logical chain, mathematical framework, and proof structure are original work.
 AI only implements.

-# External Base Case Necessity: Recursive Universe, Proven by Recursion Theory and Gödel
+# External Base Case Necessity: Recursive Universe that is incomplete and needs a anchor, proven.

 **Formal proof** of **external base case necessity in recursive systems** What This **Proves**